-- 3 large carrots ((dice in big chunks))
+- 3 large carrots (diced in big chunks)

 - salt and pepper to taste

-- Preheat oven to 425º.
+- Preheat oven to 425F.
 Line a large roasting sheet with parchment paper.
-Place the butternut squash cut in half lengthwise (removing seeds), carrots, onion, and garlic on a roasting sheet.
+Place the butternut squash, carrots, onion, and garlic on a roasting sheet.
 Drizzle with olive oil, salt, and pepper.
 Add to the top shelf of your oven.
+Roast for 20 minutes.

-- Once cool, start scooping out the inside and transfer the squash and carrots to your blender (I use a Vitamix) with your onions and garlic.
-Add 2 cups of compliant chicken stock and 1/2 cup bone broth to the mix (If you don’t have bone broth, just use regular broth).
-Depending on desired consistency, add more broth for thinner soup and less for thicker consistency.
+- Once cool, start scooping out the inside and transfer the squash and carrots to your blender (I use a Vitamix) along with the onions and garlic.
+Add 2 1/2 cups of chicken stock.
+Depending on desired consistency, add more broth for thinner soup and less for a thicker consistency.

-- Add in your ghee and coconut milk and blend until all ingredients are smooth.
+- Add in the ghee and coconut milk and blend until all ingredients are smooth.

-- Add more seasoning to taste and top with bacon and pumpkin seeds.
+- Add more seasoning to taste and top with bacon, fresh thyme, and pumpkin seeds.
 Drizzle everything with fresh coconut milk to make the flavors explode.

 - Cuisine: Soup